yulinht/Assignment-3-Concurrency/README.md

 ## Reflection and Self Assessment
+This project was developed as a group assignment, where we collaboratively implemented a parallel mergesort algorithm.
+During development, we encountered challenges with thread synchronization, memory management, and boundary calculations.
-During development, we realized that the two memcpy operations copying the left and right subarrays could be merged into a single operation, since array segments are stored contiguously in memory.
+For example, we realized that the two memcpy operations copying the left and right subarrays could be merged into a single operation, since array segments are stored contiguously in memory.
 We therefore modified the code.

 Turn:
 ```c